This series takes you from zero to hero with the latest and greatest cloud data warehousing platform, Snowflake.

 Using SnowSQL to Execute Commands

-The first step toward utilising SnowSQL is to establish a connection with your Snowflake environment.
+The first step towards utilising SnowSQL is to establish a connection with your Snowflake environment.
 Three pieces of information are required to establish a connection:

 - The Snowflake account to connect to, including the region